bpx-chain/bpx-mq-node/README.md

 Official Nim implementation of the BPX Message Queue.

-BPX MQ is a real-time off-chain communication layer for DApps running on the BPX blockchain.
+BPX MQ is a decentralized, peer-to-peer network of message relaying nodes.
+The purpose of BPX MQ is providing real time, off-chain communication for DApps running on the BPX blockchain.
+In simple terms, BPX MQ can be compared to a global, distributed in trustless manner RabbitMQ or Apache Kafka cluster, where each BPX wallet is a user account and can send messages to other wallets, or participate in pub-sub groups.

 ## Building the source